 Continuing with the theme of no annual fee, the Citi Rewards+ Card deserves a place in your Google Pay account if you tend to make many smaller purchases.

 This card offers:

 - 2x ThankYou Points at supermarkets and gas stations on up to $6,000 in combined purchases each year, plus 1x ThankYou Points on all other purchases

 - No annual fee

-- 15-month intro 0 percent APR offer on purchases and balance transfers (then 13.49 percent–23.49 percent variable APR thereafter; transfers also require a $5 or 3 percent balance transfer fee)
+- 15-month intro 0 percent APR offer on purchases and balance transfers (then 13.49 percent–23.49 percent variable APR thereafter; intro transfers completed within the first 4 months of account opening also require a $5 or 3 percent balance transfer fee)

 The Citi Rewards+ extra features make it unique.
 For example, points get rounded up to the nearest 10 on every single purchase.
 So, if you buy a $3 coffee you’ll earn 10 points instead of three.
 For someone who makes small purchases frequently, points can add up quickly.

 You’ll also receive 10 percent of points back for the first 100,000 ThankYou Points you redeem each year, so you’re rewarded for both earning and redeeming rewards.